Bengal Cat Care

 Take your kitten outside, even on a harness, until your kitten has had all of his or her vaccinations.

 We wean our kittens onto a raw, ground chicken diet, supplemented with vitamins and minerals.
-Once our kittens are eating their raw chicken well, Purina Pro Plan, Chicken formula, is mixed into the raw at an increasing rate, until the kittens are exclusively eating the Purina Pro Plan.
+Once our kittens are eating their raw chicken well, Royal Canin, Chicken formula, is mixed into the raw at an increasing rate, until the kittens are exclusively eating the Royal Canin.
 At all times, our kittens have access to Royal Canin Mother and Babycat formula dry food.
 Kittens eating primarily wet food tend to drink very little.
 Because moisture content in wet food is so high, not much water is required.

 Ten to Twelve Weeks Old